 - Recent HRV(Heart Rate Variability) readings

-By using these new complications you can easily access the relevant heart rate data right from your Apple Watch face.
+Using these new complications, you can easily access the relevant heart rate data right from your Apple Watch face.

 When customizing the watch face, you can choose any of the above metrics and have them show up in the middle section of the watch face as a trend (HRV Weekly and daily trends) or use the other positions to view the current and day range values of a particular metric.

 For example, in this instance, we have customized it to show the Heart Rate Variability values as a trend line in the middle of the watch face.
 This shows the daily HRV values for the week along with the min, max, and average HRV values.

 Users also have the ability to add their SpO2 readings into the watch face along with current and day range for heart rate.